-This is a simple resolution that will have a huge impact on your cycling if you manage to stick to it.
-As a repetitive form of exercise, cycling can lead to tightness in various parts of the body that over time can lead to injury.
+This is a simple resolution that will have a huge impact on your cycling if you stick to it.

-Whether you stretch it out yourself or join a yoga class, a few good sessions one or twice a week will see you reap rewards such as better flexibility, fewer niggles and aches and pains.
+Cycling can lead to repetitive strain injuries (RSI), so it’s important to stretch out those muscles.
+Whether you stretch it out yourself or join a yoga class, a few good sessions one or twice a week can help you gain better flexibility and experience fewer niggles, aches and pains.

-Resolution 10: volunteer (or donate) at a cycling charity
+Resolution 10: volunteer at (or donate to) a cycling charity

 How about spending a little time giving back this year by helping out a cycling charity?
-Whether it’s donating old bicycles or fixing bikes while learning maintenance skills, or spending some time leading social rides, you can give yourself a warm glow, some bike time and help others at the same time.
+Whether it’s donating old bicycles or fixing bikes while learning maintenance skills, or spending some time leading social rides, you can give yourself a warm glow, get in a good ride and help others, all at the same time.